2017 City & County Innovation Funding

 Eagle Bend Kitchen $100,000 - City of Eagle Bend and Todd County Health & Human Services presented the Hilltop Regional Kitchen project which cooks, serves, and delivers meals for Wheels, Bundled Services, and congregate dining meals for Todd and Wadena Counties.
 The kitchen is currently producing over 50,000 meals per year.
 While senior meal production has consistently increased, there is no availability for expansion within the current kitchen facility.
 As the senior population continues to grow, the need for a new kitchen facility will become increasingly necessary.
 A new kitchen facility in Eagle Bend will ensure that Todd and Wadena county residents have the necessary nutrition and services they need to stay independent and in their homes.
 The new, larger Hilltop Regional Kitchen will increase effectiveness of meal production, and in turn, increase the meal counts to produce greater profits to support the growing nutrition program.
 Additionally, the facility will provide space for regional classes, education opportunities and community events.
 They requested $100,000 for the project, but would receive $29,765 in partial funding from NJPA.

-The NJPA Board of Directors approved $420,235 for Innovation Funding this fiscal year, which allows the first 5 projects to be fully funded.
+The NJPA Board of Directors approved $420,235 for Innovation Funding this fiscal year, allowing five projects to be fully funded.
 Official funding of the projects were approved by the NJPA Board of Directors on June 21st.

 Below are examples of successful Innovation Funding projects from 2014 and 2015.
 If you have any questions, please contact Anna Gruber.